 The result?
 When Honeywell came out of the recession, it beat its top competitor in the markets by 20 points in the markets.
 At the end of the day, employee experience is central to meeting the needs of customers and investors.

 In the final blog of this series, we’ll take a closer look at how employers and employees can benefit from a flexible response to the Great Resignation.
 We’ll explore why employees don’t share C-suite confidence in how flexibility is being applied, what a flexible future should ideally look like, and why it truly can be a win-win situation for both parties.

 This Condeco blog series has been created to help businesses maximize the opportunity that the Great Resignation presents, and create better future outcomes for employees through control and flexibility over how and when they work.

-Read the final blog in the series here, and to explore how flexibility can help in more detail, download our free guide.
+To explore how flexibility can help in more detail, download our free eBook guide: The Great Reward.